msoftware/wallabag.org/content/posts/wallabagger-howto.md

 In that case, check your options.

 If there was no errors, main window with saved article appears.
-Note: if the article from this URL was already saved, that article will appear with its tags, title, and flags (starred, archived).
+Note: if the article from this URL was already saved, this article will appear with its tags, title, and flags (starred, archived).

 ![Article](/images/wallabagger/use-article.png)